Kimono Love

 I dare you to take one look at the beautiful kimonos being created in Second Life, and see if you don’t dash off to the best kimono store you can find for a chance to look this gorgeous.
 I would expect nothing less of any self-respecting, fashion-minded Neko girl.
 The only question remaining: where would a Neko wearing such a beautiful kimono go exploring?

-Getsuei Okiya (pictured above; photo by Bobby Yoshikawa)
+The old Getsuei Okiya (now rebuilt and renamed “Gekkou;” above photo by Bobby Yoshikawa)

-I began my adventure at Getsuei Okiya and Japanese Tea House, hoping to find a few girls wearing kimonos.
+I began my adventure at Gekkou (formerly called Getsuei) Okiya and Japanese Tea House, hoping to find a few girls wearing kimonos.
 What I found was even better: a music and dance performance by three lovely Geisha.
-Afterwards, they joined Bobby and me for some tea, sake, and a lovely chat, during which we learned that Getsuei Okiya is one of approximately a dozen such “geisha houses” in SL (who knew!) and that there are indeed Neko Geisha in SL (woot!).
+Afterwards, they joined Bobby and me for some tea, sake, and a lovely chat, during which we learned that this Okiya is one of approximately a dozen such “geisha houses” in SL (who knew!) and that there are indeed Neko Geisha in SL (woot!).
 I highly recommend you take the time to catch one of their performances on Mondays or Fridays, from Noon to 1pm SLT.

 Kenroku (pictured above)